pulpocaminante/Stuxnet/README.md

 You can write the binary payload to the WMI, and then create a startup entry that stores a powershell script which then extracts the binary from the WMI and loads the whole program into memory.
 Bam.
 The virus never touches the disk.

 Contains a novel privilege escalation technique and some other fun and/or novel stuff.
 Fully undetected by all antiviruses and sandboxing suites like virustotal.
 Loads system libraries on-demand, finds function offsets for its hardcoded prototypes, that way all of its system API calls are undetectable.
 Maybe some more novel AV evasion stuff, its been a while since I wrote it.
 Think I implemented polymorphism or dynamic runtime string encryption.

-It turns out that most heuristic suites like hybrid analysis or virustotal will regard a file as clean if it bluescreens their VM.
 Has wrappers for system libraries for AV evasion.
 If I recall correctly I used the "stolen bytes" technique for some of them but I don't care to look.
 If you care enough you'll figure it out anyway.

 As a side note, and probably a free $100k for a bounty hunter: